-One Way To Install Christmas LightsEvery Christmas season here, where it can be, and usually is, very cold in November & December, My solution also solves several additional problems brought about by the handling of the lamps.
-First, most of us seem to prefer the bright and sparkly lamps that use a clear colored exterior film coating.
-Water, from melted snow that falls or blows on to warm lamps, will penetrate and loosen this film coating.
-When taking down and next putting lights up this film usually peals or flakes off and leaves one with partially bare, very poor looking lights.
-Second, as a lamp is used the filament becomes very brittle and fragile.
-Even if careful, many lamps will fail due to a broken filament and need replacement after the yearly handling.
-Since permanently installing several hundred Christmas lights, only 4 or 5 lamps fail and need replacement each year.
-Every 5 or 6 years all the lamps are replaced as they reach the end of their rated operational life and as lamp colors start to fade due to UV exposure from the sun.
-This is how I permanently installed my Deck and Garage Christmas lights.
-Wood strips were cut from spruce and fir 2 x various-width scraps.
-Then a jointer was used to true each strip and a thickness planner was used to make each strip 1-3/8" thick by the width required + 1/8".
-Multiple wood strips were then half-lapped and glued together to form one single strip of the required length.
-The strip for the garage soffit was nearly 30 feet long.
-Needless to say, a helper was required to lift this strip into place as it would have likely broken from its own weight plus the installed sockets and wiring if only supported at one point.
-Half-lapped glue joint imperfections were removed next as the assembled strip is thickness planed to 1-1/4" thick (length of lamp sockets) and to the required width.
-The strip width varied depending on where the strip was used.
-The strip width for the Deck/Christmas lights was made the same as the thickness as the deck roof 2x7 fascia so that, when finished, the lamp sockets would appear to have been installed within the edge of a 2x8.
-The strip width for the surface mounted strip under the garage soffit was 2".
-A router was used next to cut a 1/2" wide by 1/4" deep channel down the length of the wood strip, on the back side, to accommodate wiring.
-Then, even though lamp sockets are spaced every 12" on the wiring, the 7/8" holes for installing lamp sockets were located and drilled every 11-7/8" along the wood strip to provide the extra conductor length required where the wiring is split to accommodate mounting screws.
-Pilot holes were next located and drilled for mounting screws.
-Finally, a router was used to put a 1/4" radius on the 2 front side corners of the strip. |
+One Way To Install Christmas LightsIt can be (and usually is) very cold here in November & December, and every Christmas season many end up wishing they had put up their Christmas lights much earlier when it was still warm enough to do so without freezing.
+But I no longer have to worry about getting this yearly task done before it turns cold after solving the problem by installing my Christmas lights PERMANENTLY and now simply have to turn them on at the beginning of the Christmas season each year.
+My solution also solves several problems brought about by handling the lamps.
+First, most seem to prefer the bright, sparkly lamps which have a clear colored exterior film coating that water, from melted snow falling or blowing on to the warm lamps, usually penetrates, loosens and peals or flakes off when the lamps are taken down, reinstalled the following year and leaves partially bare, poor looking lights.
+Second, lamp filaments become very brittle and fragile with use and, even if handled very carefully, many lamps fail due to a broken filament and need to be replaced after being handled each year, but since installing several hundred Christmas lights permanently, only 4 or 5 lamps need to be replaced each year.
+Lamps don't last forever, of course, and every 5 or 6 years I replace all of them as they reach the end of their rated life and their color fades due to UV exposure from the sun.
+So how did I permanently install my Deck and Christmas lighting?
+Wood strips were cut from spruce or fir 2 x 4 and other various width scraps which were made true using a jointer and 1-3/8" thick x the required width + 1/8" using a thickness planner.
+Several strips were then half-lapped and glued together to form strips of the required lengths which were then thickness planed again, to 1-1/4" thick (length of lamp sockets) and to the required width, to remove any half-lapped glue joint imperfections.
+The strip for the garage soffit was nearly 30 feet long and, needless to say, a second person was required to help lift it into place as it would have broken from just its own weight, even without the added weight of the sockets and wiring present, if not supported at several points.
+The strip widths vary depending on where they are for.
+The strip width for the Deck/Christmas lights was made the same as the thickness as the deck roof 2x7 fascia so that, when finished, the lamp sockets would appear to have been installed within the edge of a 2x8 and the width of the surface mounted strip under the garage soffit was made 2".
+A router was then used to cut a 1/2" wide by 1/4" deep channel down the length of each strip, on the back side, to accommodate wiring.
+Then, even though lamp sockets are spaced every 12" on the wiring, 7/8" holes for installing the lamp sockets were drilled every 11-7/8" along the wood strip to provide the extra conductor length required where the wiring is split to accommodate mounting screws.
+Pilot holes were then drilled for the mounting screws and the router was used to put a 1/4" radius along the 2 front side corners of each strip. |

 |